Forever Stranding: Hair Regrowth Superhero Herb - Yashtimadhu

 Where Does it Come From?

-Yashtimadhu has its origins in the southern, central and Mediterranean Russia and Asia.
+Yashtimadhu was first found in the southern, central and Mediterranean Russia and Asia.
 Closer to home this herb is grown in the Himalayas.
 It has been very beneficial in treating digestive problems, cough, infection and sore throat among other things.
 The licorice roots are sourced straight from the Himalayan Mountains.
 It then goes to a facility where it is sun-dried and then powdered to make Yashtimadhu churna.
 This Yashtimadhu churna is combined with Pure Cow’s Ghee (don’t need to explain its benefits) which then goes into your box.

 How to Use Yashtimadhu?

-Yashtimadhu oil should be ideally used once a week.
-Regular use enhances hair growth and prevents balding.
+Yashtimadhu oil should ideally be used once a week.
+It is said that regular use enhances hair growth and prevents balding.
 The tea is also consumed to prevent premature graying of hair.
-The oral tablets however should be taken under medical supervision as it is not meant to be taken regularly.
-If the individual is pregnant or breastfeeding, suffering from hypertension or diabetes, then expert advice on the Yashtimadhu dosage will be necessary.
+Oral tablets, however, should be taken under medical supervision as it is not meant to be taken regularly.
+Expert advice on the consumption of Yashtimadhu in case of hypertension, diabetes, pregnancy or breastfeeding.

 Tilt your head and pour the drop in your nostrils (based on the dosage in your prescription).
 There might be a funny taste in your throat after, but that’s alright cause - no pain no gain!
 If you want to get rid of it just gargle with lukewarm water.